addff/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HAIRIEL ANUAR BIN MOHD ZAHARI/README.md

 ---

 ## **💻Introduction**
-This project focuses on evaluating the performance of a public API, **Reqres.in**, using a load testing approach.
-Load testing helps determine how well a system performs under specific user loads and ensures that it can handle concurrent requests without degradation.
+The goal of this project is to employ load testing to assess the performance of the public API Reqres.in.
+Load testing guarantees that a system can manage concurrent requests without degradation and assists in determining how well it operates under particular user loads.

-The goal of this test is to measure **response time, throughput, and stability** when multiple users access the API simultaneously.
-The test was conducted using **BlazeMeter**, a cloud-based performance testing tool that provides easy configuration, monitoring, and reporting.
+Measuring response time, throughput, and stability when numerous users access the API at once is the aim of this test.
+BlazeMeter, a cloud-based performance testing application that offers simple configuration, monitoring, and reporting, was used to conduct the test.

 ---